lapozzo/microservices-resilience-patterns-examples/README.md

 ## Organization

 This project is compose of two simple applications: Customers and Orders, where Customers access Orders services.
-Because of this dependecy, the Customers project implement the resilience patterns.
+Because of this dependency, the Customers project implement the resilience patterns.

 ### Language and Frameworks